Our Work

 The Center is organized into 4 divisions: Research; Training, Dissemination & Technical Assistance; Services; and Operations.
 Each division is led by its own Director.
-The Center as a whole is run by the Executive Director, E. Sally Rogers.
+The Center as a whole is run by the Executive Director, Dori Hutchinson.

 CPR Centers